sozi-projects/Sozi-website/content/pages/en/tutorial-layers.md

 ![Outline element selection](|filename|/images/tutorial-layers/sozi-layers-tutorial-screenshot-07.png)

-If the presentation is played in a web browser window that has a different aspect ratio, we want to hide the graphics outside the currently visible area.
+We want to hide the elements outside this rectangle when playing the presentation, particularly if the web browser window has a different aspect ratio.
 At the top right of the properties pane, press the *Clip* button.

 We have set up a layer that will not move during the presentation.